techsek/derivatex/README.md

 ## Details

-### Creation of secret_digest.txt
+### Creation of seed.txt (this is being changed)

 - Uses Argon2ID with the following parameters:
   - Data is the digest of SHA3_256(password)
-  - Salt is the SHA3_256(birthdate)
+  - Salt is the SHA3_256(birthdate) - not good, but better than nothing
-  - Time cost is 500 rounds (takes 4 minutes on the quad core machine)
+  - Time cost is 5000 rounds (takes 10 minutes with a Ryzen 2700x CPU)
-  - Memory required is 2048MB
+  - Memory required is 512MB
-  - Parallelism is set to 1 thread
+  - Parallelism is set to 4 threads
-- Resistant to parallel attacks (2048MB Memory per processing unit)
+- Resistant to parallel attacks (512MB Memory for 4 processing units)
-- Most of computers / phones have 2048MB of ram
+- Most of computers / phones have 512MB of ram
 - Outputs a 512bits key

-### Pseudo-random password generation
+### Pseudo-random password generation (this is being changed)

 - Fast, deterministic and resistant to bruteforce attacks
 - Pseudo randomn permutations by using rand.Seed with different source data